wageeh/Workfall-Restaurant/README.md

  I also finished it first using database cosmos db till i get the note that no db needed so i swithced it to saving the data in session whihc is presisted for 10 min

+For running the application, please make sure that the solution set to run multiple apps - api & spa -